-It involves leaving both the firm's customer base and its technology base.
+Quadrant D, commonly called diversification, involves leaving both the firm's customer base and its technology base.
 This high-risk strategy should be used only under special circumstances.
 The new products may come by acquisition rather than through internal product development.